 The spasm is the foundation of photopsia and other focal symptoms.
 The expansion of the vessels is also the direct cause of headaches.
 In a classical case, the migraine attack begins with a transient (sometimes ophthalmic) scotoma.
 As a result, patients often feel pain in the head at large.

 Colon hydrotherapy with bicarbonate of soda and a herbal implant helps remove gas.
 It also stimulates, soothes and relaxes the liver and gallbladder.
 Consequently, sodium bicarbonate delivered to the colon through hydrotherapy can kill candida.
-Your appointment includes initial consultation.
+Your appointment includes an initial consultation.

 Nausea and vomiting usually accompany the pain.
 The attack lasted several hours.
 Unlike a classical, ordinary migraine has no visual aura.
 It features diffuse pain that arises in the morning and lasts several days.
 Rest provokes cephalalgia (a headache at the weekend).
 This illness variant is characteristic of women suffering from being overweight.